ellcub/geoiplumen/README.md

 # Geo IP Country Whois application

 ## Installation
-1. Clone the repo
+1. Clone the repo, eg. `git clone git@github.com:ellcub/geoiplumen.git`
+2. In the project folder, copy .env.example to .env `cp .env.example .env`
-2. Set up a database and add the details to the `.env`
+3. Set up a database and add the details to the `.env`
-3. Set up your host / webserver.
-I used Homestead and called this geoiplumen.test, so in my  `.env` I have `APP_URL=http://geoipapp.test/`
 4. Run `composer install` to install dependencies
+5. Run the database migrations `php artisan migrate`
+6. Populate the database (see below) `php artisan app:populate-data`
+7. Serve the application using the built-in PHP development server `php -S localhost:8000 -t public`

 ## Usage
 ### Populating the database from the remote zip file